remnrem/luna-doc/docs/ref/power-spectra.md

 analytic output on the properties of a continuous wavelet transform (CWT) given the design parameters.

-Wavelet bandwidth can be specifed in one of two ways: by giving the number of cycles (`cycles` option) _OR_ by specifying the time-domain full width at half maximum (FWHM) value (in seconds).
-See [this manuscript](https://www.biorxiv.org/content/10.1101/397182v1.full.pdf) for a discussion of the advantages of this latter specificiation.
+Wavelet bandwidth can be specified in one of two ways: by giving the number of cycles (`cycles` option) _OR_ by specifying the time-domain full width at half maximum (FWHM) value (in seconds).
+See [this manuscript](https://www.biorxiv.org/content/10.1101/397182v1.full.pdf) for a discussion of the advantages of this latter specification.

 In both cases, the `CWT-DESIGN` will estimate the implied FWHM in the frequency domain, i.e. the tightness of the wavelet around the specified central frequency (`fc`).